AccumulateNetwork/accumulate/README.md

     \L  /R   <-- Looking at bit 0
      Root
 ```
-Adding fb will push A1 up, adding a Node on the right
+Adding 0xfb will push 0xA1 up, adding a Node on the right
 ```
 2d  69   a1   fb
  \L /R    \L /R  <-- Looking at bit 1